Leibniz-ScienceCampus

 MATERIAL PROVIDED: The course is accompanied with plenty of handouts which will be made available during it.

-WHEN & WHERE: The course will take place during the three weeks from Nov.
-1st to Nov.
-18th, 2021, with lessons taking place each weekday from 9:00 (sharp) to at latest 17:00 (with several shorter and one longer break).
-If the course will take place in presence, the venue is the German Primate Center, Kellnerweg 4, Seminar room E0.14.
-The minimum number of participants is 12, the maximum number (for an course in presence) is 20.
-If the Covid pandemic requires it, the course may be held online instead, with a larger maximum number of participants.
+WHEN & WHERE: The course will take place during the three weeks from Oct 7, 2024 to Oct 25, 2024, with lessons taking place each weekday from 9:00 (sharp) to at latest 14:00 (with several shorter and one longer break).
+Venue is the German Primate Center, Kellnerweg 4, Lecture Hall West.
+The minimum number of participants is 12, the maximum number is 35.

 LANGUAGE: the course language will be English.